Xiangyang1984/Gcluster/README.md

 ```perl
 $ perl interested_gene_generation.pl -dir test_data/Genbank_file_directory -db test_data/aioB.fasta
 ```
 it would generate a output file named (e.g. [test_data/interested_gene_name.txt](https://github.com/Xiangyang1984/Gcluster/blob/master/test_data/interested_gene_name.txt)).
-In this file, one row per genome. each line contains a gene locus tag for each genome, which have max score with the query, the other none-top hits are also listed followed by "#".
+In this file, the blast hits are listed for each genome per row; the best hit (top hit) was used as gene of interest for each genome, and the other none-top hits are also listed followed by "#".

 aioB.fasta is a blast database file in FASTA format, which contains at least one protein sequence homologous to the gene of interest.
 ```